Home Drugs Tylenol Drug Interactions

 Government agencies that include the U.S. Food and Drug Administration (FDA) recommend acetaminophen as a safe and effective medication for use during pregnancy particularly when used as directed.

 Increasing experimental and epidemiological research suggests that prenatal exposure to acetaminophen might alter fetal development.
-This could increase the risk of some neuro-developmental, urogenital and reproductive disorders.
-There is a need for precautionary action by increasing awareness among pregnant women and health professionals as well as through focused research.
+Reported risks include neuro-developmental, urogenital and reproductive disorders.
+There is a need for precautionary action by increasing awareness among pregnant women and health professionals as well as more thorough focused research.

 Tylenol and Autism